Author: Sabrina Martin, Baytown Engage

 3. Evergreen Park

 A once popular golf course turned city park, Evergreen is a work out experience that isn’t available everywhere.
 Weaving and winding past waterfalls and large (stocked) ponds, the concrete cart path is a great trail if you’re training for a concrete race or looking for a quiet location for a scenic work out.
-Little known to the community, this park has been open for over two years and is home to an 18 hole disc golf course as well.
+This park is home to an 18 hole disc golf course, driving area, and footgolf course.
 You may run into the occasional jogger or disc golfer, but more than likely you’ll be in for a quiet, strikingly beautiful work out.

 Address: 1530 Evergreen Rd.